 - 6 oz. semi-sweet chocolate chips

-- 1 can condensed milk (make sure it is condensed milk, NOT evaporated milk)
+- 14 ounces canned condensed milk (make sure it is condensed milk, NOT evaporated milk)

-- Preheat oven to 350 degrees.
+Preheat oven to 350 degrees.
 Place butter in a 9x13 pan; place pan in the oven while the oven preheats.
 This will melt the butter.

 - Drizzle the entire can of condensed milk over the top (it will not completely cover the ingredients, but just make sure you cover as much of the pan of ingredients as possible by drizzling it...a spoon works well to do this).